Homepage / AuNP Research Blog / Gold Nanoparticle Cancer Research News #3

 However, if there was a sign of cancer found in the cervix, the test would reveal a different color other than red because more gelling occurred.

-When/if this test becomes available on the market, it would give women a private and inexpensive way to test this form of cancer.
+When/if this test becomes available on the market, it would give women a private and inexpensive way to test for this form of cancer.

 This new early cancer detection system tests chemicals found through urinalysis and the surface enhancement (reflection) properties of gold nanoparticles.